The child must be no older than 7 years; otherwise he/she must attend the RCIA program and be baptized according to the program.

 *Registration must be done in the main office.

-Our Pre-bautismal classes are held once a month, as listed below.
+Our Pre-bautismal classes are held once a month.
 If you are coming from another parish, or are baptizing at another parish you are welcome to attend our classes.
-At the end of the class you will also be given a certificate of completion.
+For dates and times call the main office.

 What is a Baptism?